Umamba: Mamba of Maquba

 In a version collected by Sibusisa Nyembezi, both girls are drawing water in the river when the older's calabash breaks.
 Afraid their mother will scold her, she sends the younger to report the event.
 The mother says the older girl should not worry, but the younger lies and tells the older their mother is furious.
 The elder girl decides to depart and marry Mamba kaMaquba.
 On her journey, she meets an old lady who wants someone to lick her pus and a person carrying a jug on her buttocks.
 The girl helps both strangers and they direct her to go ahead to find marriage.
 The girl arrives at the house of Mamba of Maquba, but no one is there, since he is herding the cattle.
 The girl is instructed to grind the sorghum very finely and, in the afternoon, is sent to Mamba's hut to wait there.
 Mamba enters the hut through an hole, coils itself around the girl, but she does not show any fear.
 They marry and have a child.
-Some tima later, the girl, now Mamba's wife, wants to visit her family with their child, to which Mamba agrees.
+Some time later, the girl, now Mamba's wife, wants to visit her family with their child, to which Mamba agrees.
 When the girl arrives with the child at her hometown, the younger sister has an idea to follow the same path as the other, except she does not help the strangers on the way and is not aware of the serpentine nature of Mamba.
 The younger sister comes to Mamba's hut and wait for him.
 When she sees the snake, she is struck with fear and runs away back home.
 Mamba, in snake form, runs after her.
 When he arrives, he is beaten to death and burned by the people.
 The first wife takes Mamba's ashes, opens a hole in her hut and places them inside.
 She closes the hole.
 Over the next days, cracks begins to appear on the hole as her husband emerges from the earth as a human, no longer a snake.
 Mamba of Maquba leaves with his wife and child.